danlevimb/sql-server-recovery-validation-framework/docs/use-cases/stopbeforemark-release-rollback.md

 ### Key Insights
 - Transaction marks provide logical recovery boundaries
-- STOPBEFOREMARK eliminates ambiguity present in time-based recovery
+- `STOPBEFOREMARK` eliminates ambiguity present in time-based recovery
 - This approach aligns database recovery with business events
 - It is ideal for release rollback scenarios

-### Why STOPBEFOREMARK Was Required
+### Why `STOPBEFOREMARK` was required

 Time-based recovery introduces approximation and uncertainty.
 Transaction mark-based recovery allows:

 - deterministic rollback
 - exact alignment with deployment boundaries
 - safer recovery in controlled operations

-### Integration with Release Process
+### Integration with Release process

 Transaction marks can be integrated into deployment workflows: